-My name is Lynne Wigginton and I am the School Health Nurse for Oxford Spires Academy.
+My name is Kate Lay and I am the School Health Nurse for Oxford Spires Academy.
 I am employed by Oxford Health NHS Foundation Trust.
-I am a trained nurse who has a special interest in working with young people, and has undergone additional specialist training to support children and young people in a school setting.

 The School Health Nurse works in partnership with school staff to deliver the Healthy Child Programme to offer young people evidence based preventative health care.
 Research identifies improving emotional and physical health can improve academic achievement, wellbeing and life chances.